hillary-ngai/hillary-ngai.github.io/_posts/2021-3-10-understanding-VAEs.md

 ![ELBO-0](../images/ELBO-0.png)

-The derivation of the ELBO is as follows (for now we will drop the &Theta; in the likelihood function to make things simpler, but assume that it's there):
+The derivation of the ELBO is as follows (for now we will drop the &Theta; in the likelihood function to simplify the math a bit, but assume that it's there):

 ![ELBO-1](../images/ELBO-1.png)